kaxil/boring-cyborg/README.md

   #
   # If set to false it will check all commit messages.
 This is useful when you do not squash commits at merge.
   validateEitherPrOrSingleCommitTitle: true

+# Check if the branch is up to date with master when certain files are modified
+checkUpToDate:
+# File paths that you want to check for
+# In this example, it checks if the branch is up to date when alembic migrations are modified in the PR.
+# It helps avoid multiple heads in alembic migrations in a collaborative development project.
+  - airflow/migrations/*
+  - airflow/migrations/**/*
+  - airflow/alembic.ini
 ```

 ## Setup